 |Education||J.D., St. Mary's University|

 Rep. Canales is a passionate advocate for education, always striving to ensure that our children are seen as an investment and not an expense.
 He holds a deep-rooted belief that education is the cornerstone of society and a great equalizer.
 His views on education are undoubtedly a result of his family background, his professional training, and his sincere desire to ensure that all children have the opportunity to succeed.
 As the son of a former schoolteacher, he was immersed in the inner workings of the public education system early on.
-As a child, he watched his mother teach during the day and attend college courses at night so that she could complete her Master's Degree in Special Education.
+As a child, he watched his mother teach during the day and attend college courses at night so that she could complete her Master’s Degree in Special Education.
 Crediting his parents for his perseverance which allowed him to earn his Juris Doctorate by the age of 24, Rep. Canales has often said, “Watching my mother seemingly accomplish everything she set her mind to made me certain that I could do the same.”

 Rep. Canales made history on January 8, 2013, when he was elected to serve as a State Representative.
-His victory marked the first time voters had elected three members of the same family to the House of Representatives: His father, Terry A. Canales, was the first Hispanic State Representative to represent Jim Wells County, serving from 1973-1977.
-His sister Gabriella "Gabi" Canales served in 2002.
+His victory marked the first time voters had elected a father, daughter, and son to the House of Representatives: His father, Terry A. Canales, was the first Hispanic State Representative to represent Jim Wells County, serving from 1973-1977.
+His sister Gabriella “Gabi” Canales served in 2002.
 He is also the sixth member of his extended family to serve in the Texas House of Representatives.
-Perhaps the most recognized of Rep. Canales' family is his great uncle, Jose Tomás Canales, a Brownsville Democrat who served a total of five terms between 1905 and 1921.
+Perhaps the most recognized of Rep. Canales’ family is his great uncle, Jose Tomás Canales, a Brownsville Democrat who served a total of five terms between 1905 and 1921.
 He was a founding member of the League of United Latin American Citizens (LULAC), and is most famous for defending the Hispanic community against the injustices perpetrated by the Texas Rangers.

 Information in this bio was provided by Canales' office.